 There’s no such thing as a typical operation.
 We work in small, agile teams, reacting to anything.
 That could mean using stealth to operate behind enemy lines or adapting combat skills to defeat threats at sea.

 Your capability is what makes you a Royal Marines Commando.
 That’s why basic training is just the beginning.
 You’ll enhance your skillset throughout your career, from learning to use the latest tech to mastering hand-to-hand combat.

 It’s our job to spearhead vital operations.
 To do that, we need to use the most sophisticated equipment available – from advanced weaponry to state-of-the-art reconnaissance kit.

-We’ve asked six real Royal Marines Commandos some rapid-fire questions about their careers so far.
+We’ve asked five real Royal Marines Commandos some rapid-fire questions about their careers so far.
 What’s it like to wear the green beret?
 Find out.

 If you wear the green beret, you’re one of us.
 A world-class member of a world-renowned team.
 Whether you’re an Officer, Commando or a Reservist.
 Choose your Royal Marines role and start shaping the career you want.

 Extreme conditions.
 Against the odds.
 When most people would turn back.
 That’s when you’ll come to the fore as a Royal Marines Commando.
 Our most elite amphibious fighting force.